bjrn/instant.page/README.md

 # instant.page

+> **Note** This is a slightly modified version of the [original instant.page script](https://github.com/instantpage/instant.page).
+The main differences are that configuration via <body> attributes has been removed and `mousedown=true` by default.

 **Make your site’s pages instant in 1 minute and improve your conversion rate by 1%.**

 :information_source: Info is on [the website](https://instant.page).